Aebestach/OrbitalPayloadCalculator/README.md

 ## 📖 Introduction

-In Kerbal Space Program (KSP), designing rockets is often less "engineering" and more "alchemy" — slapping on fuel tanks, guessing stage counts, praying it doesn't explode at launch, and only realizing after orbit insertion that:
+In Kerbal Space Program (KSP), designing rockets is often less ***engineering*** and more ***alchemy*** — slapping on fuel tanks, guessing stage counts, praying it doesn't explode at launch, and only realizing after orbit insertion that:

 *   Either you have too little Delta-V, missing the Mun by a hair and watching your Kerbals cry;
 *   Or you have absurdly too much Delta-V, arriving at the Mun with enough fuel to tour the solar system;
 *   Most awkwardly, you finally reach orbit only to find the payload feels like a lead block, watching the fuel gauge drop bar by bar along with your heart.

 Surprisingly, despite KSP being a decade old, few tools have specifically addressed this problem.
-As a rocket designer myself, I've felt the pain: constantly checking ΔV charts and calculating payloads is brain-draining and error-prone.
-These needs and "pain points" led to the birth of **Orbital Payload Calculator**.
+As a rocket designer myself, I've felt the pain: constantly checking Delta-V charts and calculating payloads is brain-draining and error-prone.
+These needs and ***pain points*** led to the birth of **Orbital Payload Calculator**.

-Now, **Orbital Payload Calculator** upgrades your "rocket alchemy" to "rational engineering".
+Now, **Orbital Payload Calculator** upgrades your ***rocket alchemy*** to ***rational engineering***.
-It calculates payload mass and required Delta-V in advance, so you no longer pile on fuel by feel or carry extra "emotional support fuel tanks".
+It calculates payload mass and required Delta-V in advance, so you no longer pile on fuel by feel or carry extra ***emotional support fuel tanks***.

-From now on, your rockets won't be "almost there" or "overflowing with fuel", but rather — just right, reaching orbit elegantly and heading to the Mun with style. 🚀
+From now on, your rockets won't be ***almost there*** or ***overflowing with fuel***, but rather — just right, reaching orbit elegantly and heading to the Mun with style. 🚀

 **Orbital Payload Calculator** is a utility mod for **Kerbal Space Program (KSP)** that estimates the maximum payload mass your rocket can deliver to a specific target orbit.
 It performs a simulation-based calculation to account for gravity, atmospheric drag, and steering losses, helping you design efficient launch vehicles without the guesswork.